-Our operating margins decreased at managed-only facilities during the year ended December 31, 2009 to 13.1% from 14.5% during the year ended December 31, 2008.
+Our operating margins decreased slightly at managed-only facilities during the year ended December 31, 2008 to 14.3% from 14.4% during the year ended December 31, 2007.
 The managed-only business remains very competitive which continues to put pressure on per diems resulting in only marginal increases in the managed-only revenue per compensated man-day.
-Revenue per compensated man-day increased 0.4% during the year ended December 31, 2009 compared with the prior year.
+Revenue per compensated man-day increased 1.8% during the year ended December 31, 2008 compared with the prior year.

-Operating expenses per compensated man-day increased 2.1% to \$34.35 during the year ended December 31, 2009 from \$33.65 during the prior year.
-The increase in operating expenses per compensated man-day was caused in part by an increase in salaries and benefits largely due to salary increases mid-2008.
-Operating expenses per compensated man-day also increased as a result of rent and start-up expenses incurred at the North Georgia Detention Center during the second half of 2009 in anticipation of receiving detainees from ICE during the fourth quarter of 2009, pursuant to a new management contract as further described hereafter.
-Additionally, we experienced an increase in legal expenses at managed-only facilities during 2009 compared with 2008.
+Operating expenses per compensated man-day increased 1.9% to \$33.52 during the year ended December 31, 2008 from \$32.91 during the prior year.
+The increase in operating expenses per compensated man-day was caused in part by an increase in salaries and benefits largely due to annual salary increases.
+Additionally, we experienced an increase in legal expenses at managed-only facilities during 2008 compared with 2007.
 Expenses associated with legal proceedings may fluctuate from quarter to quarter based on new or threatened litigation, changes in our assumptions, new developments, or the effectiveness of our litigation and settlement strategies.
-These increases were partially offset by reductions in other operating expenses such as utility expense resulting from a reduction in energy rates across our portfolio of managed-only facilities in the current year compared with the same period in 2008.